mui/mui-x/docs/data/date-pickers/overview/overview.md

 ## Community or Pro Plan ?

-The Date and Time Pickers comes in two packages:
+The Date and Time Pickers are available in two packages:

 - `@mui/x-date-pickers`, which is open-source and contains all the components to edit a date and/or a time.
-- `@mui/x-date-pickers-pro`, which is [commercially licensed](/x/introduction/licensing/#pro-plan) and contains additional components to edit a range of date and/or time.
+- `@mui/x-date-pickers-pro`, which is [commercially licensed](/x/introduction/licensing/#pro-plan) and contains additional components to edit date and/or time ranges.

 ## Date library

-Like most picker components available, the MUI Date and Time Pickers require a third-party library to format, parse, and mutate dates.
+The Date and Time Pickers are focused on UI/UX and, like most other picker components available, require a third-party library to format, parse, and mutate dates.

 MUI's components let you choose which library you prefer for this purpose.
 This gives you the flexibility to implement any date library you may already be using in your application, without adding an extra one to your bundle.